 “Version” means the release of the Software with the current release being the most up-to-date as of the Effective Date of this Agreement and the previous release being the one immediately prior.

-“Vertical Content” means a separate home page developed by Enron on EnronOnline on which all prices for Pipeline Capacity posted by Pipeline Company and other pipeline companies will be displayed, along with other information and services, all of the content and format of which shall be determined by Enron in its sole discretion.

-INITIAL SERVICES; SUPPLEMENTAL SETUP AND BRIDGE SETUP.
+INITIAL SERVICESAND SUPPLEMENTAL SETUP.

-Enron hereby agrees to provide to Pipeline Company the services set forth in this Section 2 (the “Initial Services”) in order to enable Pipeline Company to connect to EnronOnline, and to utilize the Transaction Services, all in accordance with and subject to the terms and conditions of this Agreement.
+Enron hereby agrees to provide to Pipeline Company the services set forth in this Section 2 (the “Initial Services”) in order to enable Pipeline Company to connect to EnronOnline, and to utilize the Stack Manager Application, all in accordance with and subject to the terms and conditions of this Agreement.
 In particular, Enron will:

-Deliver to Pipeline Company, electronically or via first class U.S. mail, the Software.
-Pipeline Company will be responsible for the installation of the Software on its own servers/workstations, provided that, Enron will provide reasonable assistance, including Documentation, to Pipeline Company in connection with such installation.
+Grant access to Pipeline Company to Stack Manager Application.
+Pipeline Company will be responsible for the installation of any additional Software on its own servers/workstations, provided that, Enron will provide reasonable assistance, including Documentation, to Pipeline Company in connection with such installation.

-Test Pipeline Company’s hardware and software specifications in order to determine if such hardware is compatible and sufficient to enable Pipeline Company to utilize the Transaction Services and specify to Pipeline Company any additional hardware or software that may be required for such purposes.
+Test Pipeline Company’s hardware and software specifications in order to determine if such hardware is compatible and sufficient to enable Pipeline Company to utilize the Stack Manager Application and specify to Pipeline Company any additional hardware or software that may be required for such purposes.

-Develop and maintain on EnronOnline, (i) the Vertical Content, and (ii) if mutually agreed between Enron and Pipeline Company (subject to any additional conditions, limitations or requirements that may be imposed by Enron in its sole discretion), electronic links to Pipeline Company’s proprietary website or other third party websites.

 Assist Pipeline Company in testing the adequacy of telecommunications links and interfaces between Pipeline Company’s server and EnronOnline.